polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 ![tensor_casting](../images/nn_quant2/fp32-int8-fp32_asym.png)

-For the original and dequantized tensors we can measure the absolute error (difference between the original and dequantized tensor):
+For the original and dequantized tensors, we can measure the absolute error (difference between the original and dequantized tensor):

 ![tensor_casting_err](../images/nn_quant2/quantization_err_asym.png)

 The error is quite small, less than $$1%$$.
-Now we can perform the same operation with the symmetric casting and define a couple of functions to cast the tensor:
+Now, let's perform the same operation with symmetric casting by defining additional functions:

 ```python
 def get_q_scale_symmetric(tensor, dtype=torch.int8):